tmax818/python_january/lectures/day04/hello_flask/flask.md

 [Jinja 2](https://palletsprojects.com/p/jinja/) is the template engine for Flask.
 Be sure to add the [extension](https://marketplace.visualstudio.com/items?itemName=WyattFerguson.jinja2-snippet-kit) to VScode.

 ## Passing data from server to template

+- The `render_template` function takes additional arguments.
+Any data we want to pass from the backend to our templates can be passed as additional arguments to the `render_template` function.

 ## Looping with Jinja & displaying information